brown9804/ImgVideoRecognition_System-ARUBA_HPE_Switch/Images_Recognition/docs/user_guide.md

 **1. Terminal Results**

-Depending on what the image contains, different results will be obtained, which present a format like the following after following the **3.
-Algorithm execution** instruction:
+Depending on what the image contains, different results will be obtained that are presented in a format like the following.
+This happens after applying what is described in the section **3.
+Algorithm execution**:

 ~~~~~
  /Users/belindabrown/Desktop/EIE_Project_stream_aruba_recognition-master/Images_Recognition/ImgtoVerify/3YellowOrange.jpg